 Quite contrary to fear of heights and small spaces, which people accept easily, people tend to belittle arachnophobia although it is well known.

 Arachnophobia, which will cause more problems for us in the summer, fits right into our fear theme that we chose for our summer issue.
-I wanted to portray spiders and arachnophobia from a point of view of an arachnophobe.
+You’ve read about spiders and arachnophobia from the point of view of an arachnophobe.

 Special thanks to Uzay Koldemir who drew “FEAR: Arachne”s featured image.
 They balanced graphic details in the best way possible, still managed to creep me out and saved me from searching up spider photos.